This Day In Writing History

 America will call me the lowest of the low when they see my Cancer.
 What a laugh I'll have when they begin to spit and fume.
 I hope they'll learn something about death and futility, about hope, etc. I won't give them a fucking leg to stand on...

-Miller was able to get Tropic of Cancer published unexpurgated in Paris in 1934, which was no easy task, even in the ultra liberal City of Lights.
-His novel was immediately banned as obscene in his American homeland, and would remain banned for over 30 years.
+Miller was able to get Tropic of Cancer published unexpurgated in Paris in 1934, which was no easy task, even in the liberal, intellectual City of Lights.
+His novel was immediately banned as obscene in his American homeland.

 Lauretta, a sweet-natured girl who'd been born mildly retarded, was considered an embarrassment and a burden by her parents.
 As a child and adolescent, she was mostly cared for by her younger brother Henry, who adored her.
 But her parents ultimately decided to have her locked up.